zachariahcox/zachariahcox/docs/humans/software.md

 * New features must _use_ feature flags.
 * Use exceptions sparingly and in coordination with your managers.
 * When rolling out any massive behavioral changes, consider implementing a _negative_ feature flag too.
-This would be used as a quick pressure release valve for customers who escalate and are to important to leave in a broken state.
+This would be used as a quick pressure release valve for customers who escalate due to an emergency.
-You can add them to the "temporary opt-out" feature flag while they complete their migrations.
+You can add them to the "temporary-opt-out" feature flag while they complete their migrations.
 * A feature is not complete until all feature flags have been removed from the product.